Broker Check

-If you ask most people what their financial goals are, it’s likely they will say something along the lines of “financial independence.”
-Basically, this means having enough money to live the life you want without the need for a job (unless you want one).
+If you ask most people what their financial goals are, they will likely say something along the lines of “financial independence.”

 But how do you actually get there?
 Is it even possible?

-While the path to financial independence can be challenging, it is perfectly attainable with careful planning, discipline, and commitment.
-In this blog, we will outline ten steps to use as a roadmap for working toward financial independence.
+While the path to financial independence can be challenging—and how you define financial independence may be unique—it is perfectly attainable with careful planning, discipline, and commitment.
+Next, we’ll outline ten steps to use as a roadmap to become financially independent.

 Step 1: Understand Your Financial Goals

-Before you can start the journey toward financial independence, you need to understand what that means to you.
+Before you can become financially independent, you need to understand how you define financial independence and what it looks like for your lifestyle.
 This way, you can set clear and achievable financial goals.

 Consider the lifestyle you want, including your preferred retirement age and desired income.
 Be specific and realistic about your goals, as they will serve as your motivation and guide throughout your financial journey.